vmware/kube-fluentd-operator/README.md

-  --fluentd-rpc-port=24444      RPC port of Fluentd --log-level="info"            Control verbosity of config-reloader logs --fluentd-loglevel="info"     Control verbosity of fluentd logs --annotation="logging.csp.vmware.com/fluentd-configmap"
+  --fluentd-rpc-port=24444      RPC port of Fluentd --log-level="info"            Control verbosity of config-reloader logs --fluentd-loglevel="info"     Control verbosity of fluentd logs --buffer-mount-folder=""      Folder in /var/log/{} where to create all fluentd buffers --annotation="logging.csp.vmware.com/fluentd-configmap"
                                 Which annotation on the namespace stores the configmap name?
   --default-configmap="fluentd-config"